El Diablo (1990 film): Plot

-Upon spotting Pestoso, one of El Diablo's henchmen in the saloon, Van Leek convinces Billy Ray to confront him in a showdown.
-Although terrified, Billy Ray stands his ground until the two draw their guns, with Van Leek secretly sniping the henchman from a nearby bell tower.
-Afterwards, Pestoso's companion Chak Mol instructs Billy Ray to meet him alone the next morning at the "tree of death", while Kid Durango, inspired by Billy Ray and looking for new material to write about, joins the group on their quest.
+Upon spotting Pestoso, one of El Diablo's henchmen, Van Leek convinces Billy Ray to confront him in a showdown.
+Although terrified, Billy Ray stands his ground until Van Leek secretly snipes the henchman from a nearby bell tower.
+Afterwards, Pestoso's companion Chak Mol instructs Billy Ray to meet him alone the next morning at the "tree of death", while Kid Durango joins the group on their quest.

-Chak Mol escorts Billy Ray into El Diablo's hideout, where he is bound to a tree before coming face-to-face with the dangerous outlaw.
+Chak Mol escorts Billy Ray into El Diablo's hideout, where he is bound to a tree before coming face-to-face with the outlaw.
 Though he offers to trade Diablo's spur for Nettie's release, Diablo declines before introducing Nettie as "Rosita", his new consort.
-Meanwhile, Bebe, Zamudio, and Autolycus are confronted by a group of Diablo's men; Autolycus and Zamudio are killed, leaving Bebe to carry out their plan alone.
-He speeds toward the compound in his wagon loaded with Zamudio's dynamite, but his leg gets trapped before he can jump free.
-Laughing maniacally, Bebe crashes into the hideout, the explosion serving as a distraction for Dancing Bear and Van Leek to open fire on Diablo's henchmen.
+Meanwhile, Autolycus and Zamudio are killed in a confrontation with Diablo's men, leaving Bebe to carry out their plan alone.
+He rolls toward the compound in his wagon loaded with Zamudio's dynamite, but his leg gets trapped before he can jump off.
+Laughing maniacally, Bebe sacrifices himself as a distraction for Dancing Bear and Van Leek to open fire on Diablo's henchmen.
 El Diablo escapes the shootout, taking Nettie with him.
 In the aftermath, Van Leek finds a hidden chest of gold, alluding to an earlier suspicion by Kid Durango that Van Leek was more interested in Diablo's riches than Nettie's rescue.
 Disgusted, Billy Ray leaves to find Nettie on his own.

 After chasing the young woman into a cave, he is confronted by El Diablo.
 Their meeting is interrupted by Kid Durango who, inspired to prove himself as a hero, challenges Diablo to a duel and is gunned down.
 With his last breaths, he implores Billy Ray to kill Diablo and "complete the story".
 Diablo taunts Billy Ray before deciding to shoot him in the head, but Van Leek calls him out before he can pull the trigger.
-Diablo wounds Van Leek in the shoulder, disarming him, but Billy Ray intervenes by shooting the outlaw in the back twice, much to Van Leek's amusement.
+Diablo wounds and disarms him, but Billy Ray intervenes by shooting the outlaw in the back twice, much to Van Leek's amusement.

-Afterwards, the deceased group members are buried and Billy Ray pays his final respects to Kid Durango before returning Nettie home to her mother.
+The deceased group members are buried and Billy Ray pays his final respects to Kid Durango before returning Nettie home to her mother.
 As Billy Ray and Van Leek head out of town, a forlorn Nettie asks if he will be coming back, to which Billy Ray answers, "Someday."
 The townspeople respectfully acknowledge Billy Ray, as he and Van Leek discuss plans for a new book series based on their adventures together.